-MOOV serve up a Virtual Studio for BBC Sport at Wimbledon
+MOOV serve up a Virtual Studio at Wimbledon

 Physical & Virtual Set Design: Toby Kalitowski & Jim Mann